dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/workspace/onDidChangeConfiguration.md

 ## ConfigurationChangeEvent

-> An event that is emitted when the configuration changed.
+> An event describing the change in Configuration.

 ### affectsConfiguration

 Checks if the given section has changed.
+If scope is provided, checks if the section has changed for resources under the given scope.

 **Parameter**